react-navigation/react-navigation.github.io/docs/headers.md

 }
 ```

 ## Additional configuration

-You can read the full list of available screen `navigationOptions` in the [StackNavigator reference](stack-navigator.html#screen-navigation-options).
+You can read the full list of available screen `navigationOptions` for screens inside of `StackNavigator` in the [StackNavigator reference](stack-navigator.html#screen-navigation-options).

 <!-- Each screen can configure various aspects about how it gets presented in parent navigators.
 You can configure